nterreri/thesis/report/main.md

 with the author's stated interests.
 This meant maximizing time spent outside of meetings, save for where communication between team members and others was required.
-The project was paced in weekly iterations where aspects of the system to implement would be selected from a backlog to be delivered for the next week.
+The project was paced in weekly iterations where aspects of the system to implement would be selected from a backlog to be delivered for the next week (Beck and Andres, 2014, pp.46-47).
 Great emphasis was also put on testing as part of deveopment, in particular the discipline of Test Driven Development.

 A top-down system design and implementation was also adopted, with the next largest system